Shuttle/shuttle-esb/sample-deferred.md

 > Install the `Shuttle.Core.Autofac` nuget package.

-This will add the [Autofac](https://autofac.org/) implementation of the [component container](http://shuttle.github.io/shuttle-core/overview-container/) interfaces.
+This will provide access to the Autofac dependency container implementation.

 > Add a reference to the `Shuttle.Deferred.Messages` project.